green-fox-academy/bp-summer-camp-2018/update-blog-project.md

   ...
 ];
 ```

-- Remove the initial posts from the HTML
+- Make the posts appear with a fancy animation
-- Create an HTML element *for each* post object in the `initialData` array and append them into the containing element